 Josh: At the very top of my funnel, I have business brokers, bankers, and other business owners sending me leads.
 They will show me a business and I’ll make a quick decision if it’s the type of industry and size and market I’m interested in.
 I’ve been shown 573 deals as of April 8th, 2020.
 From that initial look, usually about 20% make it to the next stage which is where I actually have a conversation with the business owner.
 So I have spoken with roughly 100 business owners who were looking to sell their business.

-Chris: For our business owners who are eventually looking to sell their company, what triggers or red flags come up that keep them from even getting to the conversation stage with a buyer?
+Chris: As small business consultants in Austin, our business owners usually want one of three things: growth, profitability, or an exit.
+For our business owners who are eventually looking to sell their company, what triggers or red flags come up that keep them from even getting to the conversation stage with a buyer?

 Josh: The easiest filter here is that we are looking for a business that is large enough to be able to survive a minor change in it’s business operations.
 A numerical way to measure this is the $250k EBITDA number.
 In the mid 200’s for EBIDTA, there isn’t a lot of room or cushion for something to go wrong and still be able to pay everyone.

 Additionally, there are just some businesses that are good candidates to be acquired; the ones that can survive a transition really well.
 I think all businesses could survive but some do better than others.
 If your entire business is based on the CEO closing the next big deal, then when you lose their relationships with prospective customers, you’re in for trouble on your revenue forecast.
 We refer to that as Key Person Risk.
 If that person is going to stay on for a while, then it could be a different story, but if you are using SBA funding, there are rules around the old ownership not being able to stick around in a leadership position.
 See “Change of Ownership” clause in the 7(a) funding program with the SBA.